AndrewMcCraeCA/OASToGoModule/README.md

 ---
 # !!!WARNING!!
-Listing a go module adds a cached version of the module to https://proxy.golang.org/ which cannot be removed and is available publicly.
+Listing a go module [adds a cached version of the module to the proxy.golang.org mirror which cannot be removed](https://proxy.golang.org/) and is available publicly.
 So if you do not want the contents/functionality of your module to be public maybe leave stop here before this next step.

 ---